FAQs: Creating Your Retirement Income Plan

 This 4% rule of thumb was based on spending the investment returns from your portfolio and dipping into the principal for about 30 years.
 However, the rule is considered outdated today.

-Many advisors now prefer a more sophisticated approach which includes flexible withdrawals based on portfolio performance.
+Many advisors now prefer a more sophisticated approach that includes flexible withdrawals based on portfolio performance.
 They encourage careful planning to keep fixed expenses low so discretionary expenses can be trimmed if needed.

 Should I tap my taxable or tax-deferred accounts first?